Clothing in the ancient world: Perfume and cosmetics

 Embalming made it possible to develop cosmetic products and perfumery very early.
 Perfumes in Egypt were scented oils which were very expensive.
 In antiquity, people made great use of them.
 The Egyptians used make-up much more than anyone else at the time.
-Kohl, used as eyeliner, was eventually obtained as a substitute for galena or lead oxide which had been used for centuries.
+Kohl, used as eyeliner, was galena.
 Eye paint was the most common form and was used to shield the eyes from the sun.The reason for them to wear eye makeup is to protect the eyes from the sun's rays and ward off infection.
 The dramatic makeup also imitated the facial markings of the sun god Horus, who was often depicted as a falcon.
 Eye shadow was made of crushed malachite and lipstick of ochre.
 Substances used in some of the cosmetics were toxic, and had adverse health effects with prolonged use.
 Beauty products were generally mixed with animal fats in order to make them more compact, more easily handled and to preserve them.
-Nails and hands were also painted with henna.
-Only the lower class had tattoos.
-It was also fashionable at parties for men and women to wear a perfumed cone on top of their heads.
+Only women had tattoos.It was also fashionable at parties for men and women to wear a perfumed cone on top of their heads.
 The cone was usually made of ox tallow and myrrh and as time passed, it melted and released a pleasant perfume.
 When the cone melted it was replaced with a new one (see the adjacent image with the musician and dancers).
 The use of cosmetics differed slightly between social classes, where more make-up was worn by higher class individuals as wealthier individuals could afford more make-up.
 Although there was no prominent difference between the cosmetics styles of the upper and lower class, noble women were known to pale their skin using creams and powders.
 This was due to pale skin being a sign of nobility as lighter skin meant less exposure to the sun whereas dark skin was associated with the lower class who tanned while taking part in menial labor such as working in the fields.
 This led to paler skin represented the non-working noble class, as noble woman would not work in the sun.